 ObjectId.getTimestamp() | Timestamp from _id value. | ObjectId("5f4e8f45...").getTimestamp() |

-🔸 Note: MongoDB doesn’t support row numbers or positional references like ROWNUM
+🔸 Note: MongoDB doesn’t support row numbers or positional references like ROWNUM, but can emulate via aggregation pipelines with $group, $sort, $limit, $skip.

 ✅ Summary Table